For business-building Christian fathers

 FAQs

 Still wondering if this is for you?
-The simplest way to find out is to take the Fatherhood Strength Assessment and see exactly where you stand.
+The simplest way to find out is to take the Mission-Fit Audit and see exactly where you stand.